Sagar-08-commits/Terms-Demystifier/readme.md

 This repository is a monorepo containing two main projects in distinct folders:

-- `/Web-extension`: Contains the source code for the Chrome browser extension (manifest, content scripts, background scripts, and popup UI).
+-   `/Extension`: Contains the source code for the Chrome browser extension (manifest, content scripts, background scripts, and popup UI).
 -   `/Dashboard`: This folder contains the complete web application, which is split into two parts:
     -   `/Dashboard/backend`: Contains the source code for the Node.js, Express, and MongoDB backend server that powers both the extension and the web app.
     -   `/Dashboard/frontend`: Contains the source code for the frontend web dashboard (likely React/Vite), where users can review and manage their saved analyses.

 You will need to run all three parts (backend, frontend, and extension) concurrently.

 ## 3. Setup and Running the Code

-To run this project, you must set up and run the backend API first, followed by the frontend and extension.
+To run this project, you must first set up and run the backend API4, followed by the frontend and extension.

 ### A. Backend API (`/Dashboard/backend`)